HighResMusicPlayer/hrmp/CONTRIBUTING.md

 ## Legal

-All contributions to hrmp are licensed under the [The 3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause).
+All contributions to hrmp are licensed under the [GPL v3 license](https://www.gnu.org/licenses/gpl-3.0.en.html)

 ## Reporting an issue